 You can sleep just about anywhere in the city.
 The Center Camp is open to people is a perfect place where you can crash after a long day.
 But it’s bound to be bright and lively 24/7, so if you want to get some shuteye, you need to bring earplugs!

 You can also sleep on the floor of the Black Rock City Library.
 Lots of people sleep there, and nobody will bother you.

 Burners are friendly, sharing, and accommodating people.
 If you do happen to sleep in a random place, you won’t be kicked out.
 However, just because people are very generous with their resources doesn’t mean you have to take advantage of their generosity.
 Give us as much as you take.
 So if people offer you hospitality and kindness, do something good for them in return like helping around their campsite, sharing your resources, or simply participating in their activities.

-Securing your own spot at the Burning Man may seem confusing and difficult at first, especially if you’re new to the Burn.
-But it doesn’t have to be this intimidating though.
-If you know what to expect and do, looking for your own little haven in the thriving temporary city of the Burning Man becomes part of the fun.
+Securing your own spot at Burning Man may seem confusing and difficult at first, especially if you’re new.
+But it doesn’t have to be intimidating If you know what to expect and do, looking for your own little haven in the thriving temporary city of Burning Man becomes part of the fun.